hms-dbmi/scde/vignettes/pagoda.md

 ![plot of chunk varnorm](figures/pagoda-varnorm-1.png)

-The plot on the left shows coefficient of variance squared (on log10 scale) as a function of expression magntidue (log10 FPM).
+The plot on the left shows coefficient of variance squared (on log10 scale) as a function of expression magnitude (log10 FPM).
 The red line shows local regression model for the genome-wide average dependency.
 The plot on the right shows adjusted variance (derived based on chi-squared probability of observed/genomewide expected ratio for each gene, with degrees of freedom adjusted for each gene).
-The adjusted variance of 1 means that a given gene exchibits as much variance as expected for a gene of such population average expression magnitude.
+The adjusted variance of 1 means that a given gene exhibits as much variance as expected for a gene of such population average expression magnitude.
 Genes with high adjusted variance are overdispersed within the measured population and most likely show subpopulation-specific expression:

 ```r